rudraPratapSing-H/scratchCode/README.md

 │                          ↓                                       │
 │  4.
 SANDBOX                                                      │
-│     Worker writes code to a temporary file                       │ │     Triggers docker run with strict memory and time limits       │ │                          ↓                                       │
+│     Worker writes code to a temporary file                       │ │     Acquires a pre-warmed Docker container and injects code      │ │                          ↓                                       │
 │  5.
 GRADE                                                        │
 │     Container stdout and stderr are parsed                       │